Home »Adenomyosis Treatment

 Factors like childbirth and uterine surgeries may disrupt the boundary of cells in the uterus, allowing the invasion of endometrial cells into the myometrium (muscular wall of the uterus).

-When to See a Doctor
+When Should I See a Doctor for Adenomyosis?

 Suppose you’re experiencing symptoms such as heavy menstrual bleeding, severe menstrual cramps that don’t improve with over-the-counter medication, or pain during intercourse.
 In such cases, it’s essential to consult one of the top gynecologists for Adenomyosis treatment in Mumbai, India.